kangabell/lifetheme/README.md

 *   Subfooter: add copyright, privacy, and other info here
 *   Display Site Title and Tagline: this toggles the Tagline in the site header
 *   Site Icon: add a custom icon to appear in your browser tab/bookmarks
+*	Reply Email: add a contact email to display a reply link in RSS feeds

 ### Colors